youssefelmougy/cryptoml/index.md

   <img src="https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/liquid.jpeg" width="400" />
 </p>

+By looking at the correlation of the 11 features with the rugged feature as well as the correlation matrix, we get a clearer picture of the distributions, correlations, and usefulness of the features in our model to predict if a cryptocurrency is rugged or not.
+The coingecko_rank, whitepaper, and social_media features are highly positively correlated with rugged.
+This makes sense since less professional and social presence of a cryptocurrency, the higher the risk of the coin being rugged.
+On the other hand, the num_holders feature is highly negatively correlated with rugged.
+This as well makes sense because the higher the number of holders then the lower the risk of the coin being rugged.

 For data preprocessing, we used PCA (Principal component analysis), which is an unsupervised learning technique used for ​​reducing the amount of dimensions within a dataset, increasing interpretability but at the same time minimizing information loss.